-The past year has left many of us feeling depleted in so many ways, but one place where UMaine students can always come to get a free meal on Wednesdays and Sundays and welcome conversation all week long is the Newman Center.
+The past year left many of us feeling depleted in so many ways.
+One place where UMaine students can always come for a free meal on Wednesdays, Sundays, and welcome conversation all week long is the Newman Center.

-“When I was looking for colleges [I was looking at] where I could go to church, because that was very important to me,” explains BBC Treasurer Kacey Roehrich.
-“I saw that the University of Maine had the Newman Center and they said that’s where they have free meals, and they have Mass.
-So I figured I’ll come down here my first weekend, and I’ve come here every weekend since.”
+“When I looked at colleges I looked at where I could go to church because that was important to me,” explains BBC Treasurer Kacey Roehrich, “I saw the University of Maine had the Newman Center.
+They said that’s where they have free meals.
+They have Mass.
+I figured I’d come down here my first weekend.
+I’ve come here every weekend since.”

-“A lot of my job revolves around making a really welcoming atmosphere where people can come in every Sunday night and every Wednesday night and have a supper, a free meal, for college students to sit down around a table and have a great conversation and laugh, and eat some good food,” says Audrey Alymer, Campus Minister.
+“A lot of my job revolves around making a really welcoming atmosphere where people can come in every Sunday and every Wednesday night to have supper.
+A free meal, for college students to sit down around a table, have great conversations, laugh, and eat some good food,” says Audrey Alymer, Campus Minister.

-But simply offering meals isn’t always enough to get students to come to the table.
-That’s where a personal invitation makes all the difference, and fortunately, many students and our FOCUS Missionaries offer that personal touch.
+Simply feeding students isn’t always enough to get them to come to the table.
+That’s where a personal invitation makes all the difference.
+Fortunately, many students and our FOCUS Missionaries offer that personal touch.

-“Nina, one of the FOCUS Missionaries, one evening she invited me to come to one of the dinners after Mass.
-It was really nice that she extended that invitation, it made me feel more welcome to come,” notes Emily Boutin, UMaine Grad Student.
-“The Newman Center has that community feeling where you feel really welcomed, and especially because Nine reached out.
-It means even more to have the invitation.”
+“Nina, one of the FOCUS Missionaries, invited me to one of the dinners after Mass.
+It was really nice that she extended that invitation.
+It made me feel more welcome,” notes Emily Boutin, UMaine Grad Student, “The Newman Center has that community feeling where you feel really welcomed.
+Especially because Nina reached out, it means even more to have the invitation.”

-“Before I came to college, I was really shy, kind of awkward.
-But I think through the Newman Center and the people I’ve met here, I’ve definitely come out of my shell and I’ve become a stronger Catholic,” Kacey says.
+“Before college, I was really shy and awkward.
+Through the Newman Center and the people I met here, I’ve definitely come out of my shell.
+I’ve become a stronger Catholic,” Kacey says.

-Want to hear about their ministry from the students who put these suppers together and those who attend?
-Watch this great video put together by one of our students on our Facebook page or our YouTube channel.
+Want to hear about their ministry from those who put these suppers together & those who attend?